-- Faster reach & reduced delivery times: WareIQ allows you to reach a larger audience in a shorter period of time with storage facilities spread across India and closer to your demand centres.
-Our smart inventory placement ensures that your demand centres are well-stocked and enables efficient & prompt delivery.
+- Faster reach & reduced delivery times: WareIQ allows you to reach a larger audience in a shorter period of time with storage facilities spread across India and closer to your demand centers.
+Our smart inventory placement ensures that your demand centers are well-stocked and enables efficient & prompt delivery.
 As per reports, 61% of consumers are willing to pay more for 1-day shipping speed and 40% of customers prefer to shop from stores that offer 2-day shipping.
 We help you evolve from a 5-15 day delivery system to the same day/next day Amazon-like delivery system and are already helping 100+ other brands in India to do so.

 - Expert support: Given the vastness of the logistics involved we provide the expertise needed to improve and advance your supply chain for India’s ever-changing-commerce environment.
-It is difficult to foresee and accommodate internal expertise required across functions and geographical regions – that’s where we come in.
-Our teams support your day-to-day on-ground operations along with other requirements such as transport documentation, import and export licenses, compliances and economic regulations.
+It is difficult to foresee and accommodate the internal expertise required across functions and geographical regions – that’s where we come in.
+Our teams support your day-to-day on-ground operations along with other requirements such as transport documentation, import and export licenses, compliances, and economic regulations.

 - Rich insights: WareIQ’s tech platform leverages real-time data to enable your organisation to predict demand.
 With this data, you can make wise data-driven decisions promptly thereby reducing costly delays and enabling supply chain efficiencies frequently.

 - Scalability: When there is a surge in demand, your enterprise can upscale quickly, similarly, in the case of a slack, downscaling is effortless.
 Our pay-as-you-go model allows simplified and flexible scalability.
 There are no redundant investments or under-utilised resources.
-With the world evolving as it is, scalability has proved itself to be the make or break factor for a large number of e-commerce businesses.
+With the world evolving as it is, scalability has proved itself to be the make-or-break factor for a large number of e-commerce businesses.